sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 ## Other cases: labels and countries

-There are few other cases where we haven't added translations directly to the translation files.
+There are few other cases where we haven't added microcopy directly to the microcopy files.

 Labels for filters (e.g. _categories_ and _amenities_ in FTW-daily) can be found in _src/marketplace-custom-config.js._ By default,